|Title||Start Date & Time||End Date & Time|

 For more detail on how it works and what is scanned please visit this helpful information provided by the University of Texas.

 Follow the path reported in the senf forecast window to the file to verify the data and look for other sensitive information in the file.
-See the Private data quick reference table.
+See the highly confidential data quick reference table.

 When in doubt about what to do contact the IT Security Office (ITSO) at email@example.com.
 The general rule is if you don't need it Shred IT!